celiao/tmdbsimple/README.rst

 Installation
 ------------

-``tmdbsimple`` is available on the Python Package Index at https://pypi.python.org/pypi/tmdbsimple.
+``tmdbsimple`` is available on the Python Package Index (PyPI) at https://pypi.python.org/pypi/tmdbsimple.

 You can install ``tmdbsimple`` using one of the following techniques.